 When it comes to sending your blood sugar levels careening earthward – speaking hyperbolically here, of course – several types of nuts (like almonds, peanuts, and pistachios) have particularly fascinating effects.
 Because these nuts slow down digestion, they can significantly lower post-meal blood sugar levels.
 And nuts can be especially effective in lowering blood sugar levels if you make them your preferred snack choice instead of munching on sugary, carb-filled alternatives.

 Back before the rise of modern medicines designed to treat diabetes, vinegar was used as a folk remedy for this often-destructive health condition.
-Intrigued by this, scientists then began investigating the properties of vinegar as it relates to lowering blood sugar levels – and found that vinegar can reduce the rate at which carbohydrates are absorbed throughout the body (glucose is a kind of carbohydrate).
+Intrigued by this, scientists then began investigating the properties of vinegar as it relates to lowering blood sugar levels in people with diabetes – and found that vinegar can reduce the rate at which carbohydrates are absorbed throughout the body (glucose is a kind of carbohydrate).
 This, in turn, can reduce blood sugar levels.
 But there’s a bit of a catch here: to get this effect from vinegar, it’s best if you consume the vinegar alongside a meal.

 (Have a sneaking suspicion that you might be sensitive to one of the foods above?
 Double-check by trying EverlyWell’s Food Sensitivity Test.)